 - As soon as you cut off the cast-on yarn tail that keeps messing with your knitwork, the work is doomed.

-- Yarn runs out when 99 per cent of the work is finished.
+- Yarn runs out when 99 per cent of the work is completed.

 - The yarn needed to finish a work is sold out in all the yarn stores within a reasonable distance, globally in online shops and its production discontinued.